webOS Studio - VS Code Extension

 Key features are as follows:

-• Auto-completing API strings using the Tab key
+• Providing auto-completion of API strings using the Tab key

-• Providing a list of available LS2 APIs (services, methods, and parameters)
+• Listing available LS2 APIs (services, methods, and parameters)

 • Providing descriptions for each LS2 API